 We provide information sessions on RDSPs, Wills and Estates, and financial planning for Lifetime Networks families.

-Lifetime Networks hires and trains facilitators to lead in the development of the support network.
-The facilitator’s main role is to initiate and encourage the development of supportive relationships between the individuals with a disability and the members of his or her community.
+Lifetime Networks hires and trains community connectors to lead in the development of the support network.
+The community connector’s main role is to initiate and encourage the development of supportive relationships between the individuals with a disability and the members of his or her community.